 With cooler days, nature preparing for hibernation, and people falling back into the routine of work and school; Autumn is the perfect reminder to slow down, hunker in, and soften our hearts.
 In the spirit of fall, I intend to build upon this post slowly, bringing you sweet morsels of Autumn reminders throughout the month.
 My hope is you will appreciate the intentional shorter posts versus some of the novels I tend to write in the form of blog posts.

 So, today, here are just a few reminders Autumn is sharing with me today:

 Embrace the Warmth- The warmth of loved ones, friends, cozy nights with blankets and warm tea, candlelit dinners, and Autumn walks all bundled up.

-Embrace the Slow- The slow pace of enjoying the moment, being present, of home cooked meals, walking simply to inhale the city, and of creating intentional space for meditation and contemplation.
+Embrace the Slow- The slow pace of enjoying the moment, being present, of home cooked meals, walking simply to inhale the city, and of creating intentional space for meditation on Scripture and contemplation.

-Embrace the Inside- The inside of self when reflecting, of home as you commune among friends and family, and of heart as you soak up the love given to you.
+Embrace the Inside- The inside conversation between you and our Savior, of home as you commune among friends and family, and of heart as you soak up the love given to you.

 Embrace the Beauty- The beauty of nature, of God's love, and of grace.

 What will you embrace this Autumn?
 Do any of these resonate with you?

 For the sake of all that this blog post represents...
 I am going to try to keep this "little novel" short and sweet.